JacKaL37/project-xray/README.md

 }
 ```
 ### Complete example
-See a complete example from the project [FreeMoCap/Skellybot](https://github.com/freemocap/skellybot) in [skellybot.project.bones.json](./examples/skellybot.project.bones.json) (out of date, but comparing these two should help illustrate).
+See a complete example from the project [FreeMoCap/Skellybot](https://github.com/freemocap/skellybot) in the included [skellybot.project.bones.json](./examples/skellybot.project.bones.json) (out of date, but comparing these two should help illustrate).

+## Installation checklist:
+> - [ ] drag and drop the file into your project
+> - [ ] run it in the terminal to test it and inspect the output
+> - [ ] set up the webstorm file watcher to auto-trigger the script on file saves
+> - [ ] try including the generated file (`/.project.bones.json`) in llm assistant calls

 ## Installation